Abhishek-511/Sales-Data-Analysis/README.md

-# Sales Data Analysis (SQL Project)
+Sales Data Analysis (SQL Project)

-## 📌 Overview
+📌 Overview

-यह प्रोजेक्ट SQL का उपयोग करके एक रिटेल स्टोर के सेल्स डेटा का विश्लेषण करता है। इसमें विभिन्न SQL Queries के माध्यम से बिक्री और ग्राहक संबंधी इनसाइट्स निकाली गई हैं।
+This project analyzes a retail store's sales data using SQL.
+Various SQL queries have been used to extract sales and customer-related insights.

-## 🛠️ Technologies Used
+🛠️ Technologies Used

-- SQLite / MySQL
+SQLite / MySQL

-- Python (Optional for Data Cleaning)
+Python (Optional for Data Cleaning)

-- Excel (Dataset Preparation)
+Excel (Dataset Preparation)

-## 📊 Key Insights
+📊 Key Insights

-- टॉप 5 सबसे अधिक बिकने वाले प्रोडक्ट्स
+Top 5 best-selling products

-- सबसे ज्यादा Revenue देने वाले ग्राहक
+Highest revenue-generating customers

-- पिछले 6 महीनों में Sales का ट्रेंड
+Sales trends over the past 6 months

-- विभिन्न Regions में बिक्री का विश्लेषण
+Sales analysis across different regions

-## 📂 Files
+📂 Files

-- `SalesData.csv` - Sample Dataset
+SalesData.csv – Sample dataset

-- `sales_analysis.sql` - SQL Queries
+sales_analysis.sql – SQL queries

-## 🚀 How to Use
+🚀 How to Use

-1. `SalesData.csv` को अपने डेटाबेस में इम्पोर्ट करें।
+1. Import SalesData.csv into your database.

-2. `sales_analysis.sql` स्क्रिप्ट को रन करें।
+2. Run the sales_analysis.sql script.

-3. SQL Queries के आउटपुट का विश्लेषण करें और रिपोर्ट तैयार करें।
+3. Analyze the SQL query outputs and generate your report.